 47. Short Natural Curls

-What is not to love about naturally curly hair?
-The fantastic thing about this texture is that it is exciting, but it can also be adapted to suit various hairstyles and worn in different lengths.
+What is not to love about haircuts for boys with curly hair?
+The fantastic thing about having curls is the texture.
 That said, keeping short natural curls is one of the easier ways to wear them because it tames the locks.
 Curly hair can be challenging to maintain and can get tangled easily, so this option is a wonderful alternative and reduces style time and fuss.

 48. Pompadour with High Fade